stoyosawa/TextRecognition/Hough/README.md

 - Morphing (closing) for additional noise reduction (`cv2.morphologyEx()`)
 - Canny edge detection (`cv2.Canny()`)

 `cv2.HoughLinesP()` detects any lines irrespective of the directions.
-The scripts filters the lines that have 20 degree (measured from the horizontal axes) and more.
+The scripts filters the lines that are angled 20 degree (measured from the horizontal axes) or more.
 The '20 degree' was chosen ad-hoc: You may need to tweak Line 26.

 Run the script with the target file.
 On the console (command prompt), you will see the number of detected horizontal lines and its average (along with the standard deviation) in degree (not radian).